jst-seminar-rostlab-tum/eutop-mediamind/docs/USER_GUIDE.md

 Users can access the original article by clicking the “Original” button located at the top right of the page.

-If a subscription is required to access the full article, an alert is displayed to notify the user.
+If an article comes from a source that requires a subscription for full access, but the user's organization does not hold a valid subscription for that source, an alert is displayed.
 In such cases, only a summary of the article is available.

 <img src="assets/article-page.png" alt="Article Page" width="800">